jkrLab/HiHiC/model_HiCPlus/README.md

 ```
 e.g.
 ```
-hicplus pred_chromosome -i test.hic -o test.out.txt -m ../HiCplus_straw/model/pytorch_HindIII_model_40000 -c 19 22
+HiCPlus pred_chromosome -i test.hic -o test.out.txt -m ../HiCPlus_straw/model/pytorch_HindIII_model_40000 -c 19 22
 ```

 ## Transform output matrix to .cool file
-To transform the output matrix to .cool file, you can refer to the bash script hicplus/mat2cool.sh.
+To transform the output matrix to .cool file, you can refer to the bash script HiCPlus/mat2cool.sh.
 To run the script, you can take the following steps:
 1. Specify the chromosome size file for the species you work on.
 In the example, we used the mm10.chrom.sizes and the related file is provided as well.
 2. As the transform is based on cooler https://github.com/mirnylab/cooler, install cooler first if you haven't done so.
 ```